epicallan/servant-errors/README.md

 ----------------------------------------------------------------------------------------

--- | We need a newtype like data type to avoid orphan instances, 'Ctyp' satisfy's that -- We also make use of deriving via to get an Accept instance easily.
--- Note: 'HasErrorBody' instance requires an Accept instance for a content-type
+-- | We need a newtype like data type to avoid orphan instances, 'Ctyp' satisfy's that -- Also note that 'HasErrorBody' instance requires an Accept instance for a content-type

 data Ctyp a

+{-
+ if you are using GHC 8.6 and above you can make use of deriving Via for creating the Accept Instance
+ @ data Ctyp a
    deriving Accept via JSON
+ @
+-}

+instance Accept (Ctyp JSON) where contentType _ = contentType (Proxy @JSON)

 instance HasErrorBody (Ctyp JSON) '[] where encodeError = undefined -- write your custom implementation